BRIAN MEYETTE'S RV-7A

 I received my Blue Mountain Avionics EFIS/One system in July, 2004, and installed the BMA autpilot.
 My backup EFIS, from Grand Rapids Technologies, was received in Sept, 2004.
 I also decided to add the Dynon as a third backup EFIS, instead of a Turn Coordinator.
 I received the Dynon EFIS in December, 2004.
 From July, 2004 to April, 2005, I worked on the canopy system, and it's nearly done.

 In 2009, I continued working on "de-Egging" the engine and FWF.
-By June, I had the engine running again, with all new parts & configuration, and in August and September, I've installed the brakes, mounted the prop, run the engine under prop load, and I'm now getting back to the avionics wiring in October.
+By June, I had the engine running again, with all new parts & configuration.
+In July, I found out Blue Mountain Avionics had gone belly-up, leaving all of their customers in the lurch, which substantially damaged the motivation I've been trying to resurrect for this project.
+In August and September, I installed the brakes, mounted the prop, ran the engine under prop load, and then back to the avionics wiring in October thru December.

 The Eggenfellner STi engine turned out to be a nightmare for all the people who bought into the single batch of them produced by Eggenfellner Aircraft.
 The package turned out to be very poorly thought out and executed, with many severe workmanship and design problems, and most of its R&D left to the customers.
 Each STi customer's overall building time was extended more than 4 years because of this engine and all its problems.